- 1 Important information to consider when making flu vaccination decisions

 - 1.1 An excellent explanation of why people get sick following flu vaccination can be found HERE.
 And THIS new study, provide further insight (DOI: 10.1111/irv.12509)

 - 2.1 Avoid suppressing the immune system

 - 3 Eat well, beat the flu

-Important papers and information to consider when making flu vaccination decisions
+Important information to consider when making flu vaccination decisions

 Vaccines for preventing influenza in healthy children